Harshit-Saini0/smart-robot/README.md

 Hello!
 This is a joint project between @Harshit-Saini0 and @Noah-Philip.

-We are currently working on creating a Raspberry-Pi robot that is able to navigate through a home, detects and reports the current temperatures, and is able to leverage this information using ML learning to adjust a thermostat to the user's specifications.
+We are currently working on creating a Raspberry-Pi robot that is able to navigate through a home, detects and reports the current temperatures, and is able to leverage this information using ML to adjust a thermostat to the user's specifications.
 We built this using Freenove's Tank Robot Kit as a base as well as a DHT22 temperature and humidity sensor.

 **Hardware Used**
 - Rasperry Pi 3